3lLobo/JiraHacq/README.md

 ## OpenAI

-We got accex to the new codex-davinci002 model :)
+We got accexx to the new codex-davinci002 model :)

 [Best practice](https://beta.openai.com/docs/guides/code/editing-code)

-## TODO

-- Read the issue body.
-- Prompt to choose language.
-- Codex api call.
-- Display the text.
-- Publish on marketplace